Carmen Varner // Food, Lifestyle, and Travel Blogger

 Polish Army Museum (Muzeum Wojska Polskiego w Warszawie) - The permanent exhibit at the museum covers Polish military history starting from the 10th century up until the end of World War II.

-Copernicus Science Centre - If you need ideas on what to do in Warsaw, spend the day browsing one of 400 exhibits at Copernicus Science Centre. including a play inside the Robotic Theatre or activities at the Minilabs laboratory.
-Definitely one of the best things to do in Warsaw with kids & families!
+Copernicus Science Centre - If you need ideas on what to do in Warsaw, spend the day browsing one of 400 exhibits at Copernicus Science Centre / Copernicus Science Center. including a play inside the Robotic Theatre or activities at the Minilabs laboratory.
+This science museum is one of the best things to do in Warsaw with kids & families!

 Looking for what to see in Warsaw University of Warsaw Poland what to do